66maarcos/Multi-Agent-Recommender-System-MARS-/README.md

-# Movie-Multi-Agent Chatbot
+# Multi-Agent-Recommender-System-MARS

 ## Project Overview

-The `Movie-Multi-Agent` project is an intelligent chatbot designed to provide movie-related information and personalized recommendations.
+The `Multi-Agent-Recommender-System-MARS` project is an intelligent chatbot designed to provide movie-related information and personalized recommendations.
 It leverages a multi-agent architecture where specialized AI agents collaborate and delegate tasks to fulfill user queries.
 This system integrates large language models (LLMs) with a custom vector database for semantic search and utilizes dynamically generated content for enhanced functionality.

 ## Features